NataliaVelasquez18/NataliaVelasquez18/README.md

 ### Hi there, I am Natalia 👋
 :curly_haired_woman: Pronouns: She/her

-Forward-looking leader that elevates an organization by implementing higher growth, customer-centric initiatives, spanning the full value chain―from scoping, sizing, and investigating data sets to relationship building, consultative selling, pipeline marketing, and operational strategies.
-She steers business plans that capitalize on the convergence of market opportunities, actionable reporting, C-suite presentations, and digital transformation strategies.
+Forward-looking leader that elevates an organization by providing insights to strategic planning and improvement of programs and processes.
+Steer business plans that capitalize on the convergence of market opportunities and operational efficiency to contribute to revenue generation and cost savings.
+A data translator who provides teams with the clarity needed to impact decision making and strategy execution.

 - :infinity: I love data science, business, and technology
 - :nerd_face: I am obsessed with growing and learning new things every day